 When the supermarket car park is a sea of European-built SUVs, the Ford Edge stands out from the crowd with its unique US character.
 We love its tougher-than-the-rest styling and the sheer presence it has on the road.
 While it’s fine to drive, it’s even better to relax in the back of, thanks to those reclining rear seats.

 Use our comparison tool to find the car for you

 Town and country drivers

-If your priorities are optimum space for 5, and you don’t have any need for 7 seats then the Ford Edge hits the sweet spot.
+If your priorities are optimum space for five, and you don’t have any need for seven seats then the Ford Edge hits the sweet spot.
 It provides an exceptional amount of cabin and boot space.
 It’s comprehensively equipped, and it will keep you and your passengers comfortable and relaxed on long motorway journeys.

 This review was